google/fuzzbench/docs/developing-fuzzbench/adding_a_new_benchmark.md

 The script should create the benchmark directory in `benchmarks/$PROJECT_$FUZZ_TARGET` (unless you specify the name manually) with all the files needed to build the benchmark.
 You may need to remove unnecessary files such as fuzz targets which are not used for the benchmark.
+The `*.options` files must be removed along with the commands that copy them to `$SRC` or `$OUT`.
 Further, the `build.sh` file may also need to be modified accordingly, so as to build only the required fuzz target.

 Add the files in the benchmark directory to git (and then commit them):